AurelienRevault/Firestore-JSON-Import/README.md

 # firestore-fson-import
 NodeJS app to import JSON data in a firestore collection

-It only depends on official firebase-admin package.
+It is a smaller wrapper on top of official firebase-admin package.